3 Days in Charleston: The Perfect Long Weekend Itinerary

 First, you will run into the Pink House Gallery, with its striking façade of tropical pink stucco and a charmingly wonky tile roof.
 It is allegedly the oldest masonry residence in Charleston, having been built between 1690 and 1712.

 There aren’t many artifacts inside, but for $8 the Old Slave Mart Museum thoroughly describes the interstate slave trade in America.
-This is opposed to the transatlantic slave trade, which was nationally outlawed in 1807.
-After that, focus shifted to interstate trade, since by that time there were sadly enough enslaved people in the South for the industry to sustain itself.
+This is opposed to the transatlantic slave trade, which Congress technically outlawed in 1808.
+After that, focus shifted to interstate trade, since by that time the enslaved population in the South had tragically grown large enough to sustain itself.

 Dinner